 3. Feminists Taking Over The Internet Using ICTs

 This panel discussion was co-hosted by Feminism in India and Hidden Pockets.
-The panelists, beside Japleen Pasricha from FII and Jasmine George from Hidden Pockets, were Bhani Rachel Bali, the founder of Krantikali, Payal, a woman coder from Hewlett-Packard and Aisha George from Hidden Pockets.
+The panellists, beside Japleen Pasricha from FII and Jasmine George from Hidden Pockets, were Bhani Rachel Bali, the founder of Krantikali; Payel, a woman coder and student from Indira Gandhi Delhi Technical University for Women and Aisha George from Hidden Pockets.

 The panel discussed the way feminist content in the digital sphere could revolutionize the internet, and how it was currently being used to subvert patriarchy in the blogosphere.
 The women on the panel spoke about their respective experiences in their workplaces, from having more women coders in India, to feminist memes and podcasts created by and for women, to calling out patriarchal “humour” and misogyny on the internet.